KATT/typescript-go-to-definition-through-sub-packages/README.md

 # TypeScript Monorepo Demo

-This repository demonstrates an ~~issue~~ lack of feature in TypeScript's "Jump to Definition" functionality when working with nested package imports in a monorepo.
+This repository demonstrates a limitation in TypeScript's "Go to Definition" functionality when working with nested package imports in a monorepo.
+While upcoming improvements in TypeScript ([PR #60005](https://github.com/microsoft/TypeScript/pull/60005)) have partially addressed this issue, some limitations still remain with deeply nested property access.

 ## Setup Instructions